-After leaving Elam, Habicht was keen to keep making films his own way, with small crews and small cameras.
-In 2003 he made his breakthrough with rule-breaking digital feature Woodenhead.
-The soundtrack for this surreal semi-musical was recorded first, then footage shot to match, helping achieve the film's surreal, otherworldly look and feel.
+Habicht was keen to keep making films his own way, using small crews and small cameras.
+In 2003 he made his breakthrough with the $30,000 black and white fairytale Woodenhead, one of a number of films made with funding from Creative NZ's Screen Innovation Production Fund.
+As writer Richard King explains here, the soundtrack for this surreal semi-musical was recorded first, then footage shot to match, helping achieve the film's surreal, other- worldly look and feel.
 Habicht cast non-actors in a number of key roles.
-The plotline involves a young man who sets off with a beautiful mute and a donkey, through a mythical far north landscape.
+The plotline involves a young man who sets off with a beautiful princess and a donkey, through a mythical far north landscape.

 Woodenhead was nominated in the Best Digital Feature section of the New Zealand Film and TV Awards, and screened at a number of international festivals; Habicht was named 2004 SPADA New Filmmaker of the Year.

-With his next film, 2004's Kaikohe Demolition, Habicht brought his distinctive talents to documentary.
-A warm-hearted portrait of Kaikohe's demolition derby and those taking part, it had sell-out film festival screenings before local release.
+Habicht had already begun shooting footage for Kaikohe Demolition (2004) before filming Woodenhead.
+A warm-hearted portrait of Kaikohe's demolition derby and the locals who take part, it had sell-out film festival screenings before local release.
 Costa Botes writes about it here.
-Habicht has argued that he likes the way the film "doesn't have a narrator telling you what to think.
+Habicht has commented on liking the way the film "doesn't have a narrator telling you what to think.
 It lets the people up north talk for themselves."
-Kaikohe Demolition went on to win Best Digital Feature at the New Zealand Screen Awards.
+Kaikohe Demolition went on to win Best Digital Feature at the 2005 New Zealand Screen Awards.

-In 2008, Habicht completed Rubbings from a Live Man, in which late Kiwi theatre director and actor Warwick Broadhead retells his life story, as well as playing most of the characters in it.
-Habicht had earlier cast him in Woodenhead.
-Funding from the NZ Film Commission allowed Habicht to bring in a larger crew to shoot more elaborate fantasy scenes.
-After premiering once more at the annual NZ International Film Festival, Rubbings was nominated for Best Film (under $1 million) at the New Zealand Film and TV Awards.
+In 2008 Habicht completed collaborative movie Rubbings from a Live Man, in which late Kiwi theatre director and actor Warwick Broadhead tells stories from his life, sometimes while playing another person entirely.
+Broadhead had earlier acted in Woodenhead.
+Funding from the NZ Film Commission allowed Habicht to bring in a larger crew, to shoot more elaborate fantasy scenes.
+After premiering once more at the annual NZ International Film Festival, Rubbings was nominated for best film costing under $1 million at the New Zealand Film and TV Awards.